qnxor/macoh/README.md

 - Plots a graph of temperature and frequency vs. time
 - Reports max reached temp, duration and encoding performance (FPS)

-**Stress:** This tool is not meant to put unrealistically high stress on the CPU (like, for example, Prime95) but it does put more stress than many very demanding tasks.
-GPU stress is planned for th enext version (see [Todo](#todo)).
+**Stress:** It's not meant to put unrealistically high stress on the CPU (like, for example, Prime95) but it does stress it more than most demanding tasks.
+GPU stress is planned for the next version (see [Todo](#todo)).

 **Disclaimer:** As per the usual nitty gritty, I cannot be held responsible if your spouse leaves you as a result of running this tool, or worse: if your Mac gets damaged.
 Most likely you'll be just fine though.